petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering/configuring-the-dxp-cluster.md

 ---
-toc:
 uuid: a58b8853-86af-4a1c-8f52-1b9c7f705b78
 ---
 # Configuring the DXP Cluster

-Two docker containers can be run to demonstrate a simple clustered environment.
+You can run two docker containers to demonstrate a simple clustered environment.
 See [Clustering for High Availability](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability) to learn more.

 ## Configuring Elasticsearch for Each Node